alvinashcraft/live-blog-writer/docs/MULTI_BLOG_GUIDE.md

 ## Tips

-1. **Multiple Blogs of Same Platform**: You can add multiple WordPress, Medium, or any platform blogs with different names
+1. **Multiple Blogs of Same Platform**: You can add multiple WordPress, Ghost, or any platform blogs with different names
 1. **Secure Storage**: All passwords, tokens, and API keys are stored securely in VS Code's secret storage
 1. **Blog Names**: Use descriptive names like "Personal Blog", "Company Blog", "Dev Blog" to easily identify blogs
 1. **Draft Saving**: Drafts are saved locally and work across all platforms
 1. **Tags and Categories**: Different platforms handle these differently:
    - WordPress: Supports both tags and categories
    - Blogger: Combines them as labels
-   - Medium: Combines them as tags (max 5)
    - Ghost: Combines them as tags
    - Substack: Uses subtitle field for excerpts